 “This person will be part of the campus community and the idea that constituencies that this person will be working with will not get the chance to meet him or her is troublesome,” Hudepohl said.

 Barbara Burch, faculty regent and presidential search committee member, was present at the meeting.
-She said the decision of whether it would be an open or closed search was not the decision of the search committee.
+She said the decision of an open or closed search was not the decision of the search committee.

 “The search committee is charged by the Board [of Regents] to search and screen, and come up with finalists for this position,” Burch said.

-Burch said after the finalists have been presented to the Board of Regents, it would be up to the board to decide if it would be an open or closed search.
+Burch said that after the finalists have been presented to the Board of Regents, it would be up to the Board of Regents to decide if it would be an open or closed search.

-Lauren McClain, university senator and assistant professor of sociology, pointed out although the decision would not be made by the search committee, several members of the search committee are also members of the Board of Regents.
+Lauren McClain, assistant professor of sociology and university senator, pointed out that although the decision would not be made by the search committee, several members of the search committee are also members of the Board of Regents.

-Reporter Monica Kast can be reached at 270-745-6011 and [email protected] Follow her on Twitter at @monicakastwku.
+Reporter Monica Kast can be reached at 270-745-6011 or [email protected] Follow her on Twitter at @monicakastwku.